One-loop amplitudes in Einstein-Yang-Mills from forward limits: YM+ half integrands at one loop: four-point examples

 \subsection{Four external gluons}

-In case of four external gluons $p,q,r,t$, half integrands of ${\rm YM}+\phi^3$ only receive contributions $g^4$ according to (\ref{trunc.12}).
+In case of four external gluons $p,q,r,t$, half integrands of ${\rm YM}+\phi^3$ only receive contributions at the order of $g^4$ according to (\ref{trunc.12}).
 This time, scalars and gluons in the loop occur at the same powers in the couplings,

 but with an extra factor of $Nc_2$ in case of the scalars in the loop.
 The master numerators in the Parke-Taylor decomposition of $N c_2\, J_{{\rm YM}+\phi^3}^{\rm tree}(+,-; \{p,q,r,t\})$ can be found in the ancillary file.
 The master numerators associated with $J^{\te{tree}}_{{\rm YM}}(\emptyset; \{p,q,r,t,+,-\})$ in turn are described in section 3 of \cite{Geyer:2017ela}.
 The associated master diagrams are depicted in figure \ref{fig:fourgluons.1}.